software-tools-books/js4ds/_en/index.md

 before writing code that runs in your browser.
 We devote very little time to styling web pages with CSS;
 in fact,
-we devote very little time to any of our subjects;
+we devote very little time to any of our subjects.
-if you want to know more,
+If you want to know more,
 there are many other free tutorials you can dive into once you've mastered the basics, some of which are both up-to-date and well designed.